 - Cover Page that includes YOUR NAME, AUArts ID#, MAJOR, Exchange Institution of Choice, Semester and year of Exchange

 - Personal Statement / Letter of Intent (500 words max.) that describes your research interest and how the Exchange program will help you fulfill your academic goals

 - A scanned copy of the photograph page of your valid passport.
 Your passport needs to be valid for six months following your return from the Exchange & Study Abroad program.

 - Resume / Curriculum Vitae (The College Art Association has an excellent guideline for creating your CV)

 - 3 images of work with dimensions and titles (use still images for sound or video pieces and links to web file)

 Provide a statement that shows you have researched the host institution and believe that the host institution’s aesthetic and educational descriptions are fitting for equivalency.

 Please note: While on exchange you will be enrolled as a full-time student and will be required to complete 15 credit equivalents; ie. five courses or 24 instructional hours, such as two 300-level studios plus three 200-300-400 level studios; or two 300-level studios in combination with Studio and Liberal Studies electives.

-- When your PDF application is submitted to firstname.lastname@example.org a $102 non-refundable application fee (plus an additional $51 if you wish to submit a separate application for a second institution) will be added to your account.
-Payment will be due by the January tuition fees deadline.
+- When your PDF application is submitted to email@example.com a $106 non-refundable application fee will be added to your account.
+Payment will be due by the tuition fees deadline.

 - Your PDF Application to Participate in the Exchange & Study Abroad program will be reviewed by committee.
 Successful applicants will use the elements in their participation application for a follow up host institution application.
 Do not contact the host institution until you are nominated by the AUArts Exchange & Study Abroad Committee and have met with your Exchange Coordinator/Academic Advisor to discuss next steps.